The End Does Not Justify The Means

 The truth is no evil action is justified by having a good end in mind.
 This is true for a nation, as it is for you as an individual.
 Intention does not detract from the gravity of committing a wrongful action.
 To accept commission of evil against other human beings for a supposed favorable end for other human beings is to defy ethics and morality completely.
 A recurrent example of this is of the common acceptance by many of civilian deaths or suffering for some “end” they wish to achieve.
 Whether during invasions of sovereign nations, bombings of civilians during war, or other operations in which civilians are allowed to die (“collateral damage”) for some perceived advantage – every instance assumes moral justification for the death and destruction.

 Take the bombing of Dresden, Germany by the U.S Air Force and the Royal Air Force during the last days of World War II which is now viewed and accepted by many as a targeting of innocent civilians (not a military target) for the sake of instilling terror.
 With casualties in the tens of thousands, it destroyed morale, yes, but was of little if any military significance (targets nearby of a military industrial nature were not bombed while civilians were).
-Certainly, the unnecessary bombings of Hiroshima and Nagasaki are more glaring examples.
 The internment of Japanese Americans is yet another example of where our government felt the end justified the means.
 But they were wrong.